 Participants in Kiddom’s pilot receive school-wide and district-wide features that are currently unavailable to regular users.
-This means anyone who participates in the pilot program automatically receives school-level access, school-level intelligence reports, and tailored onboarding to make sure all of their needs are addressed from the start.
+This means anyone who participates in the pilot program automatically receives school-level access.
+You’ll also get school-level intelligence reports and tailored onboarding to make sure all of their needs are addressed from the start.

 So here’s the deal – there is limited availability for Kiddom’s pilot program.
-Once spots are filled up, qualified schools and districts will be put on a waitlist.
+Once spots fill up, there is a waitlist for qualified schools and districts.
 To apply for the program, submit the pilot inquiry form and attend the pilot product demo.
 Once you’ve submitted the form and participated in the demo, you can then, submit the pilot application.

 Head over to Kiddom’s website to apply for the pilot program and receive access to all of these extras!